-All the information pertaining to financial and non-financial institutions that are instrumental in economic development of the nation are of great importance.
+All the information pertaining to financial and non-financial institutions that are instrumental in the economic development of the nation are of great importance.
 Government schemes and institutions like NABARD, NDRI, IARI, ICAR, NDDB, 5-year plan, GFCF, JNNURM, NITI Aayog, Human Development Index, Unemployment levels in India, etc should be the focus area of IRMA aspirants.
 Alongside, international economic development indices and bodies such as IMF, World Bank should also be stressed upon during the preparation.
-It is also important to focus on the initiative of UN, especially the ones that have direct or indirect bearing on economic and social development of our economy.
+It is also important to focus on the initiative of the UN, especially the ones that have a direct or indirect bearing on the economic and social development of our economy.

 Wish you all the best for upcoming IRMASAT exam!

 For more information about IRMASAT, keep visiting MBA section of www.jagranjosh.com.
 You can also subscribe with us to receive the latest updates about all the MBA entrance exams!